hejsekvojtech/hackintosh/README.md

 ### BIOS Settings (DO NOT SKIP!)
 <https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#amd-bios-settings>

 Note: Parallel Port is not present, skip this

+If you are willing to dual-boot, do not enable 'Above 4G decoding' or you won't boot into whatever you are booting.
+In that case add **npci=0x2000** to boot-args under NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82

 ## Modifying machine name in 'About This Mac'